Blahah/blahah.github.io/_posts/2014-03-01-publication-metrics-measure-privilege.md

 <!-- more -->

 My older or more experienced collaborators need to publish in high-impact journals.
 I hear this every day.
 If it's not a Nature paper, it better be Science.
 Any 'lower' than that and we've failed, it's not even worth writing up.
-[REF assessments](http://www.ref.ac.uk/) are coming up and they have a secret list of good journals.
+[REF assessments](http://www.ref.ac.uk/) are coming up and they have a secret list of good journals\*.
 We need papers in good journals or we've got no chance or progressing in our careers.
 Notice that we don't need *good papers*, we need them in *good journals*.
 We have to show **impact**.

+_\* [Michelle Brook](http://twitter.com/MLBrook), who knows about these things, assures me this isn't true._

 Glamour journals like Nature and Science have some of the most overblown papers I've seen anywhere.
 Unsexy journals like PLOS have interesting and thoughtful papers whose claims match the results.
 [ArXiv](http://arxiv.org) (not a peer reviewed journal) even more so.
 This is reflected in the relative retraction rates - [Impact Factor correlates with retractions](http://iai.asm.org/content/79/10/3855.full).